pmean/classes/biostats-2/04/src/simon-5502-04-directions.md

 This programming assignment was written by Steve Simon on 2025-02-07 and is placed in the public domain.

-This assignment is not ready yet.
-It should be ready by Wednesday at noon.

 ## Program

 -   Write a program to answer the questions listed below.
 You may wish to adapt some code from the [demonstration program for module03][ref-5502-04-demo].
 Replace my name with yours everywhere, remove the "Comments on the code" sections, and only include program chunks that address the questions listed below.